Tap-Payments/goSellSDK-iOS/README.md

 <a name="authorization_success_callback"></a>
 ### Authorization Success Callback

 Notifies the receiver that authorization has succeed.
+Can be called only in **authorization** mode.

 #### Declaration